Should you rollover?

 Setting a Rollover Strategy in Your Working Years

-If you are younger, you should consider setting a rollover strategy.
+If you’re younger, you should consider setting a rollover strategy.
 Americans change jobs about 11 times over their careers.
-If you’re smart, you started a 401(k) at every job, especially if your employer matched your contributions.
+If you’re smart, you participated in a 401(k) at every job, especially if your employer matched your contributions.
 Starting in 2019, you can put up to $19,000 into your 401(k)—$25,000 if you’re 50 or older—in addition to any match.

 If you change jobs a few times, consolidating your savings by rolling them into a single IRA will make it much easier for you to manage.